 Storage, Packing, and Move-In

 If you have stored your belongings with Olympia, you can make arrangements with Olympia to extend your storage on a monthly basis or have them ship your items to you.
 Any student on financial aid will receive $175 towards these arrangements.
 If you have questions about your storage, please contact Olympia at 800.222.4744 or email@example.com.
+If you will be on campus for Fall 2020, storage will be left in your suite prior to your arrival.

 We strongly encourage all students to pack lightly.
 If the need arises to again de-densify campus, students will be responsible for their own shipping or storage.
 We advise students not to bring additional furniture beyond what is supplied by the College.